soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 ```

 With `<$>` and `<*>` we can chain as many parsers (or any applicative really)
 as we want.
-This is because two things: currying and parametric polymorphism:
+This is because of two things: currying and parametric polymorphism:
 Because functions in Haskell take exactly one argument and return exactly one,
 any multiple argument function can be represented as `a -> b`.